 Step 1.
 Select the target drive/disk/location to scan.

-What you should do is find and select the drive/location from which you need to recover files, and then hit the Scan button on it.
+Find and select the drive/location from which you need to recover files, and then hit the Scan button on it.

 select the Desktop to scan for deleted files in MiniTool Power Data Recovery